NathanLBCooper/aspnet-core-model-binding/README.md

     api/controller/action?SomeNumbers=1&SomeNumbers=2&SomeNumbers=3&SomeNumbers=4&SomeNumbers=5&SomeNumbers=6&SomeNumbers=7&SomeNumbers=8&SomeNumbers=9&SomeNumbers=10

-**This query string is long.
-It's not even got that much data in it, and a lot of that length is the property name.
-The longer that name gets, or the more data we pass, the worse it gets.**

-You might have a limit on query string sizes, or you may just find these long strings clumsy.
-You've chosen to stick with using HttpGet and a query string, **but you need these query strings to be shorter**.
+That's pretty long.

+There are many reasons that's a bad thing.
+It may be that you have a query string limit, or maybe it's just because it's clumsy and repetitive.

 We could rename `SomeNumbers` to something shorter like `n`.
 But the cost of that is less readable code.
 Actually it's worse than that: less readable code in the public contact to your service.
-If only there was a way to have the short name for the query string, and the long name for the people reading your code.

-Well, yeah.
-Of course there is a way.
-That's why you're reading this.
+If only there was some way to get shorten these query strings without changing my model.
+Well, there is.
+That's what Alias Model Binder is for.

+### or maybe you have another problem Alias Model Binder solves:

+It's not just for query string shortening.
+It's just the most obvious, and the problem I was dealing with when I created it.
+You can use it for anything where it's useful to have multiple names for the properties of a request object.
+Here are some examples that spring to mind:

+- making backwards compatible name changes
+- api translation
+- ...

 ## using the model binder

 Just add [the client package](https://www.nuget.org/packages/AliasModelBinder.Client/) to where you define your request objects, and [the web package](https://www.nuget.org/packages/AliasModelBinder.Web/) to your web project.

+(*These two packages are seperate, because I don't want to force your client libraries to depend on ASP.NET*)

 Then simply add an attribute to your request class